 In the late 1690s, the Scottish settlement at Darien, in modern day Panama, was a failed attempt to break into the transatlantic slave trade.
-The venture was a financial disaster and contributed toward Scotland and England forming Great Britain in 1707.
+The venture was a financial disaster and contributed toward Scotland and England forming the United Kingdom in 1707.

 With unlimited access to a growing empire, Scotland’s commerce was an integral part of the British colonial economy by the late 18th century and included the trade in and ownership of enslaved people.